jackyef/my-site/README.md

 ### To-do
-- setup preact
-- setup oceanwind
-- setup layout and design
-- migrate content from old gatsby site
 - deploy via vercel
 - transfer jackyef.com domain to this new site
+- service worker

 ### blog
-- time to read
+- time to read (done)
-- created at, updated at
+- created at, updated at (done)
 - webmentions (https://webmention.io/)